How to Smell like a Dog, with Ed Yong

 animals

+get the kinds of sense organs they need.
 And eyes that are, you know, quote unquote, worse than ours exist because their owners don't need to do anything fancier.

-You know, an eagle has an incredible eye because an eagle is soaring at great heights and trying to detect rabbits at large distances.
+You know, An eagle has an incredible eye because an eagle is soaring at great heights and trying to detect rabbits at large distances.

+A starfish has a considerably worse eye because a starfish is not doing that.
 All a starfish needs to do is to find the shady shelter of a reef and

-I don't want to fall into that trap of to say that we are at the top of the
+scuttle into some crevice somewhere.
+I don't want to fall into that trap of to say that we are at the top of the some evolutionary pinnacle.

 It's all just a beautiful rainbow.
+Sure, yeah.

-And then when we, just to really land the point that, you know, humans are not at the pinnacle of the eye evolutionary story, when we think of color, humans can, you know, most humans can see the colours of the rainbow, but lots of animals can see in ultraviolet light.
+And then when we just to really land the point that, you know, humans are not at the pinnacle of the eye evolutionary story, when we think of color, humans can, you know, most humans can see the colors of the rainbow, but lots of animals can see in ultraviolet light, so beyond the purple or violet.

 Yeah, so flowers are a great place to start.

-So many flowers have evolved to attract animals like bees and hummingbirds and other pollinators, almost all of which can see ultraviolet.
+So many flowers have evolved to attract animals like bees and hummingbirds and other pollinators. almost all of which can see ultraviolet.

 And if you can see ultraviolet, you can see many signals on flowers that human eyes miss.

-So, sunflowers, for example, just look yellow to us, but they have this beautiful ultraviolet halo in the middle of them.
+So sunflowers, for example, just look yellow to us, but they have this beautiful ultraviolet halo in the middle of them.

-Many other flowers have things like this, these like bull's eyes and like landing strips, I think of them as signs that attract pollinators to the flower.
+Many other flowers have things like this, these like bull's eyes and like landing strips, I think of them as,

 Birds also, you know, all birds can see ultraviolet to a different extent.
+And

-if you can see ultraviolet, you can see patterns on the feathers of birds that, again, our eyes miss.
+if you can see ultraviolet, you can see patterns on the feathers of birds that, again, our eyes miss here in the US the American robin has a famously red breast males and females both have red breasts the sexes are a little bit hard to tell apart in this bird

 You can also blend ultraviolet with other colors.